CaseyG5/job-scheduling/README.md

 # job-scheduling
 Tests 3 different scheduling modes

-FIFO, Round Robin, and Shortest Job First
-SJF uses a minimum priority queue based on a binary heap.
+They are: FIFO, Round Robin, and Shortest Job First.
+SJF uses a binary heap to maintain a minimum priority queue.